swtv-kaist/MUSIC/README.md

 ```
 -o <directory>
 ```
-Used to specify output directory.
+Used to specify output directory (absolute path).
 The directory must exist.

 Default is current directory.